christianvoigt/argdown/docs/guide/writing-custom-plugins.md

   run: IRequestHandler = (_request, response) => {
     // let's first check that the required data is present in the response: if (!response.arguments) {
+      throw new ArgdownPluginError(
+        this.name,
+        "missing-arguments-field",
-      throw new ArgdownPluginError(this.name, "Missing argument field in response.");
+        "Missing arguments field in response."
+      );
     }
     if (!response.map) {
+      throw new ArgdownPluginError(
+        this.name,
+        "missing-arguments-field",
-      throw new ArgdownPluginError(this.name, "Missing map field in response.");
+        "Missing map field in response."
+      );
     }
     // now let's search for all argument nodes and change their label for (let node of response.map.nodes) {